pkourouklidis/panoptes-wiki/Example-Script.md

-The example script can be seen in the [web editor](http://editor.panoptes.uk/).
-If it has been changed during one of the interviews you can copy/paste from below.
-There is no need to press save/apply for this step.
+The example script can be seen with syntax highlighting in the [web editor](http://editor.panoptes.uk/).
+Please copy/paste it from below to make sure you are looking at the right version.
+There is no need to press apply for this step.
 ```
 FeatureStore{
     entities